 What is Eurovision?
 Everything to know about the European song contest

-Scores of musicians, hundreds of journalists, and thousands of music fans have gathered in Malmo, Sweden, where the Eurovision Song Contest is building towards Saturday's exuberant, glitter-drenched final.
+Scores of musicians, hundreds of journalists, and thousands of music fans gathered in Malmo, Sweden, where the Eurovision Song Contest built towards Saturday's exuberant, glitter-drenched final, which was won by Swiss singer Nemo.

-But even Eurovision can't escape the world's divisions.
-Thousands of pro-Palestinian protesters are also expected in the city for demonstrations urging a cease-fire in the Israel-Hamas war and criticizing Israel's participation in the contest.
+But even Eurovision couldn't escape the world's divisions.
+Thousands of pro-Palestinian protesters were in the city for demonstrations urging a cease-fire in the Israel-Hamas war and criticizing Israel's participation in the contest.

 What is Eurovision?